shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ![](../../../.gitbook/assets/dtube-8.png)

-In Navbar, we're going to display the brand logo, brand name (DTube), user account address, and user profile (with identicon JavaScript library).
-First, let's import the identicon.js and brand logo.
-We're going to use bootstrap to make our navigation bar.
+In the Navbar component, we're going to display the brand logo, brand name, user account address, and user profile (including a unique identicon, using a JavaScript library).
+First, let's import the code and brand logo.
+We're going to use [Bootstrap](https://getbootstrap.com/) to make our navigation bar.
 ```javascript
 import React, { Component } from 'react';
 import Identicon from 'identicon.js'; //user profile